A NSW Government website

 Ongoing community and stakeholder engagement will be carried out to inform various aspects of the project, including the transmission route selection process and the development of cumulative impact strategies and community benefit funding initiatives.

-The final transmission alignment will be presented in the EIS which is planned to be displayed for public exhibition in mid-2023.
+The final transmission alignment will be presented in the EIS which is planned to be displayed for public exhibition in Q3 2023.

-When EnergyCo announced the revised study corridor for the REZ transmission project in February 2022, we advised we are planning a southern extension of the transmission network between Elong Elong and Mumbil.
-An extension of the transmission network in this region would allow for future connections to potential generation projects around Mumbil and Lake Burrendong as well as connecting into an existing transmission line south of Wellington.
-The southern extension would be subject to a separate EIS.
+EnergyCo is investigating a possible extension of the REZ transmission network roughly between Elong Elong and Mumbil.
+An extension of the transmission network in this region would allow for future connections to potential generation projects around Mumbil and Lake Burrendong as well as connect into the existing transmission line south of Wellington.
+The proposed corridor under investigation was published in EnergyCo’s September 2022 project update.

 We will keep the community informed of our plans for the southern extension and opportunities to provide feedback.